carolFrohlich/Frohlich-AMX-BrainMusic/brainhack-report.md

 they sound cut off because they play too fast.
 An easy way for solving that is decreasing the volume for fast notes.
 Thus, the faster the note, the lower the note’s volume is.
 While a whole note has volume 100 (from 0 to 100), an eighth note has volume 50.
-In conclusion, this easy approach gives some variability to the music and also makes all the notes sounds good.

 Finally, we choose the brain regions that will play.
 Because we do not want to play all the 200 regions at the same time, we use FastICA \cite{scikitlearn} for choosing some distinct brain regions.